urbit/docs/learn/hoon/hoon-tutorial/nouns.md

 5. 55
 ```

 That's it for our basic introduction to nouns.
-Hit `ctrl-d` to exit your comet, or else move on to the next lesson.
+Hit `ctrl-d` to exit your ship, or else move on to the next lesson.

 ## Exercise Answers